-- While self-protection is enabled, uninstalling or upgrading Endpoint Security will require the Organizational uninstall password.
+- While self-protection is enabled, uninstalling or upgrading Endpoint Security will require the Organisational uninstall password.

-- Organizational password is normally set in SmartEndpoint before any computers are connected.
+- Organisational password is normally set in SmartEndpoint before any computers are connected.
 It can be updated at any time.
 See Administration guide.

 - self-protection is available for Endpoint Security for Windows as well.

-- In E84.30 for Mac this feature is disabled by default, but in future releases, it will be enabled.
+- In E84.30 and E84.70 this feature is disabled by default, but in future releases, it will be enabled.

 - macOS 10.15 (Catalina) or later is required.